aiwc/examples/random_walk_py/README.md

 chmod +x random_walk_py.py
 ```

-## Are you using Python 3?
+## Are you using Python 2?

-If the answer is yes you should remove the decode functions from the python program.
-Just removing them will adapt them to Python 3.
+If the answer is yes you should add the decode functions to the python program.

 # random_walk_py (Korean)